brendon-felix/bfm-py/README.md

 - `-t, --tree TREE` - Specify a specific tree to use
 - `-p, --path PATH` - Manually specify a filepath for a binary to flash
 - `-a, --append STRING` - Append a string to the bootleg basename
+- `-o, --output OUTPUT` - Manually specify a folder to save the binary in
-- `-d, --no-decrement` - Don't decrement the feature number
+- `-d, --decrement` - Decrement the feature number
 - `-v, --set-version VERSION` - Set the feature version number directly

 ### Examples